sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 ++++++++++++++

-This output is used by the Analytical App to show the Execution Status of the job.
+This output is used by the analytical app to show the Execution Status of the job.

 ::